ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-1.md

 ---
 In a dual-rail waveguide, we have theoretically designed a $$\nabla$$-type giant atom and calculated its scattering properties for incident photons.
 This configuration enables high-fidelity quantum routing, quantum gates, and quantum circulators, all of which can be realized by tuning the coupling parameters.
 These advances contribute to the development of quantum networks.

-Here, we shows scatering probabilities of the giant atom,
+Here, we shows scatering probabilities of the giant atom.

 <br/><img src='/images/giant_atom/scateringfig.png' >